alicewriteswrongs/hashtable/README.md

 In sort, we don't care much where we stick things in the linked list (since it's all pointed to by the same bin in the hash table) so we only need an operation that inserts nodes at the beginning.
-My other implementation also only included a single point to `char`, and here we want two.
+My other implementation also only included a single pointer to `char`, and here we want two.
 Why?
 Because in order to distinguish between key/value pairs whose keys hash to the same value we need to store the key in the linked list as well.
 Great!
 Our list structs look like this: